rush-rs/rush/specification.md

 | ==       | `int`, `float`, `bool`, `char` | `bool`          |
 | !=       | `int`, `float`, `bool`, `char` | `bool`          |

+> **Note:** All logical infix operators require values of equal types on their
+> left- and right-hand sides.

 ## Type Cast

 The rush language supports conversion between types.
 The basic syntax looks like